GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 Other Targets
 .............

+When targeting Android the default API level is 9.
+In order to use a different API level (e.g. 18) then first set the :envar:`ANDROID_NDK_PLATFORM` environment variable to ``android-18``.

 To build a static version of Python for non-Windows targets, change to the Python source directory and run::